dustinkredmond/FXTrayIcon/README.md

 ## Projects using `FXTrayIcon`

+- [Cisco C2C Reporting](https://www.cisco.com/c/dam/en_us/about/doing_business/open_source/docs/C2CReportingApp-100-1730341249.pdf) - Cisco DoD Comply-to-Connect reporting application
+- [GistFX](https://github.com/RedmondSims/GistFX) - A utility that makes managing and organizing your GitHub Gists easy and convenient.
+- [GlucoStatusFX](https://github.com/HanSolo/glucostatusfx) - Glucose status monitor for Nightscout implemented in JavaFX.
 - [JDKMon](https://github.com/HanSolo/JDKMon) - A tool that monitors your installed JDK's and informs you about updates.
-- [GlucoStatusFX](https://github.com/HanSolo/glucostatusfx) - Glucose status monitor for Nightscout implemented in JavaFX.
-- [GistFX](https://github.com/RedmondSims/GistFX) - A utility that makes managing and organizing your GitHub Gists easy and convenient.
-- [NFC4PC](https://github.com/martinpaljak/NFC4PC) - Makes your desktop PC react to NFC tags by opening them just like a mobile phone.
 - [JFXCentral](https://www.jfx-central.com/) - Home to everything JavaFX related.
 Website is written in JavaFX with [JPro](https://www.jpro.one/) -  Desktop Version uses FXTrayIcon.
+- [NFC4PC](https://github.com/martinpaljak/NFC4PC) - Makes your desktop PC react to NFC tags by opening them just like a mobile phone.

 If your project uses FXTrayIcon, let us know via Pull Request, and we'll feature your project on this README.